-At DLH, we are committed to the health, safety and wellness of our employees.
+We are committed to the health, safety and wellness of our employees.
 We provide our employees and their families with flexible and convenient health and wellness programs, including competitive benefits arrangement to address healthcare needs, including health insurance benefits, health savings and flexible spending accounts, paid time off, family leave, and family care resources.
 In response to the COVID-19 pandemic, we implemented significant changes that we determined were in the best interest of our employees, as well as the communities in which we operate, and which comply with government regulations.
-This includes having our employees work from home when possible and implementing additional safety measures for employees continuing critical on-site work.
+This includes having our employees work from home when possible, implementing additional safety measures for employees continuing critical on-site work, and supporting our employees to receive the COVID-19 vaccination within appropriate medical and religious bounds.
+In addition, we are monitoring potential impacts and will implement new protocols, when needed, related to the vaccination requirements imposed by the Executive Order on Ensuring Adequate Safety Protocols for Federal Contractors signed by President Biden on September 9, 2021.

 We provide competitive compensation programs to help meet the needs of our employees.
 In addition to salaries, these programs include annual bonuses, stock awards, and participation in a 401(k) Plan.
-We have used targeted equity-based grants with performance-based vesting conditions to facilitate retention of personnel.
+We have used targeted equity-based grants with performance-based vesting conditions to facilitate retention of key personnel.
 We also invest in talent development initiatives, to include industry-leading learning management, professional credentialing, and applicant tracking systems.
 These will further enhance our highly qualified employee base and augment our efforts to infuse top talent into our operations through world-class recruiting and talent management tools.